RetroPie/RetroPie-Docs/docs/InputStation.md

 ![InputStation Logo](https://cloud.githubusercontent.com/assets/10035308/7110815/a2c49968-e174-11e4-941c-960290311bca.png)
 ***
 _InputStation is the product of hard work from the EmulationStation Team (Aloshi and Nils) and the RetroPie Team (petrockblog, joolswills, and gizmo98).
-It is currently in development but once completed it will be an all in one controller configuration module for EmulationStation, RetroArch, and other specific emulators._
+It is currently in development but once completed it will be an all-in-one controller configuration module for EmulationStation, RetroArch, and other specific emulators._

 ***
 As it stands right now, there are diagrams for 3 controllers: Super Nintendo, Xbox 360, and PlayStation 3.